darkstardigital/phpThumbsUp/core/components/phpthumbsup/docs/readme.txt

 * System setting to create thumbnails when an image is uploaded via the file manager instead of on page render.

+* Optional support for responsive layouts.
+If enabled, smaller images will be served for devices with smaller screen sizes (phones, tablets, etc).

 * System setting to clear the phpThumbsUp cache when the site cache is cleared.

 * Creates thumbnails via a plugin rather then a snippet, meaning a page does not have to wait on a thumbnail to be created before it is displayed.

 * Thumbnails are created based on URLs (i.e. mysite.com/phpthumbsup/w/400/h/300/zc/1/src/path/to/image.jpg) instead of snippet calls, making it easy to dynamically create thumbnails on the fly.

 * For a full list of features, see http://www.darkstardesign.com/resources/phpthumbsup